How to Decode Your Dreams

 The Types of Dreams We Have

-From the simple comes the complicated - rote memory to dream interpretation.
 While dream interpretation can be obvious, it is more frequently challenging.
-Before we can interpret them, it helps to understand what type of dream we have had.
+Before we can interpret a dream, it helps to understand what type of dream we have had.
 Edward deBono, author of The Mechanism of Mind, suggests there are three types of problems that bear themselves out in dreams:

-The third is the type are those in which the existence of a problem is denied altogether.
+- The third is the type in which the existence of a problem is denied altogether.
 These are the dreams that plague and haunt our memories, often recurrent and rarely forgotten until they are understood.

 The first type requires only logic to interpret and a memory to execute.
 The second and third types, however, require keen insight into a labyrinth of sometimes disguised feelings.
 In this case, interpretation becomes a great deal more than connecting obvious dots and requires soul searching.
 Along with the search, comes the realization or admission of things about ourselves that we may prefer not to know or events that we may not wish to remember.